modomodo/African-Short-Stories/README.md

 Its an exploration of what I've learnt so far.

-You can view it online here:
+It can be viewed online at:
 https://modomodo-african-short-stories.bitballoon.com/